 In the area of computing systems, Chris has experience representing defendants in technical and non-technical aspects of litigation.
 As one example, representing a large retail restaurant chain as the lead defendant in a large defense group, Chris was just weeks away from what would have been one of the first trials in the ever-evolving area of Section 101 invalidity.
 Leveraging an ability to translate complicated subject matter into arguments understandable by non-technical judges and juries, Chris has had success handling cases with nascent technologies in the field.

-Apart from his patent work, Chris has extensive litigation experience, including a very active critical motions and appellate practice.
+Apart from his IP work, Chris has extensive litigation experience, including a very active critical motions and appellate practice.
 Chris has personally argued in three courts of appeal and has drafted critical motions and briefs in numerous subject areas, including employment, environmental, defamation, copyright, tax, and complex commercial litigation law.

 Chris served as law clerk to the Hon.
 Todd M. Hughes for the US Court of Appeals for the Federal Circuit, and the Hon.
 Gail J. Standish for the US District Court for the Central District of California.